OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 302: Occp: Infancy Thru Adolesence

-The course will focus on the observations, analysis, and performance of human occupations as they relate to typical changes through normative life tasks in various environments and culture through work, self-care and play leisure.
+The course will focus on the observations, analysis, and performance of human occupations as they relate to typical changes through normative life tasks in various environments and culture through work, self-care, and play/leisure.
 The student will explore normal human physical, social, behavioral and cognitive development and performance from infancy to adolescence.
 The OT Practice Framework terminology will be used to describe observations and findings.
 This course includes an offsite fieldwork component to complement academic teaching content.

 Credits: 3